vikramk55/advertiseX-data-engineering/README.md

   - Alerting rules defined in `alert.rules.yml` enable Prometheus to detect anomalies, discrepancies, or delays in collected data and trigger alerts accordingly.
 Alerts are sent to the specified Alertmanager for further processing and notification.

 Overall, the `prometheus.yml` configuration aligns with project requirements by facilitating scalable data ingestion, performance optimization, and effective error handling and monitoring through alerting rules, thereby contributing to the reliability, integrity, and performance of the data processing infrastructure for AdvertiseX.

+## 11. Contributing <a name="contributing"></a>

+Contributions to this project are welcome!
+If you have any suggestions, improvements, or new features to propose, please open an issue or submit a pull request.
+Ensure that your contributions adhere to the project's coding standards and guidelines.

+## 12. License <a name="license"></a>

+This project is licensed under the [MIT License](LICENSE).